Kartik1411/Kartik1411/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on Node JS, React JS and Redux
+- 🔭 I’m currently working on ReactJS, Redux, Redux Saga and Charting Libraries in JS.
-- 🌱 I’m currently learning Redux
 - 👯 I’m looking to collaborate in Front end technologies
 - 🤔 Always welcome for new ideas
 <!-- - 💬 Ask me about -->